node-ex/showcase--nx-nestjs-angular--serve-fe-from-be/README.md

 ## Showcase

 This is a showcase project that demonstrates how to serve an Angular frontend from a NestJS backend using `ServeStaticModule`.
+It also showcases how to Dockerize such a setup.

 Steps: